-- 81. Annually, by November 15, report on any contracts into which the Department entered in the previous fiscal year with nonprofit conservation organizations and other third parties to perform land management, maintenance, and improvement activities on department land, including: (a) information concerning the cost of the contract; (b) the activities performed under the contract; and (c) an assessment of the cost-effectiveness of the contract [s.
-23.0912(2)]. - 82.
+- 90. Annually, by November 15, report on any contracts into which the Department entered in the previous fiscal year with nonprofit conservation organizations and other third parties to perform land management, maintenance, and improvement activities on department land, including: (a) information concerning the cost of the contract; (b) the activities performed under the contract; and (c) an assessment of the cost-effectiveness of the contract [s.
+23.0912(2)]. - 91.
 Report, on or before November 15 of each odd-numbered year, regarding the total number of acres of land that the Department plans to acquire for: (a) state forests; (b) state parks for the purpose of preserving scenic or historical values or natural wonders; (c) public shooting, trapping or fishing grounds or waters for the purpose of providing areas in which any citizen may hunt, trap or fish; (d) fish hatcheries and game farms; (e) forest nurseries and experimental stations; (f) preservation of any endangered species or threatened species; (g) state recreation areas; (h) state natural areas; (i) any other purpose for which gift lands are suitable; (j) the ice age trail; (k) the Lower Wisconsin State Riverway; (l) state trails; (m) stream bank protection program; (n) habitat areas and fisheries; (o) state wildlife areas; and (p) bluff protection [s.
-23.0913(2)]. - 83.
+23.0913(2)]. - 92.
 Biennially report, no later than November 15 of the odd-numbered year, all land acquired under the Warren Knowles-Gaylord Nelson stewardship 2000 program during the preceding fiscal biennium and upon which public access for any nature-based outdoor activity is prohibited [s.
-23.0916(6)]. - 84.
-Copies of initial biennial finance plan (to be submitted by October 1 of each even-numbered year), any amendment to that plan as a result of Governor's budget recommendations and a revised plan to reflect the enacted budget [s.
-281.59(3)(bm)].
+23.0916(6)]. - 93.
+Report, no later than three years after beginning specified groundwater modeling and evaluation on whether the Department recommends that the Legislature adopt, by statute, special measures related to groundwater withdrawal in a specified study area of several watersheds in central Wisconsin.
+If DNR recommends that the Legislature adopt special measures, the Department would also be required to submit an additional report specifying the special measures that DNR recommends the Legislature adopt to prevent or remedy a significant reduction of a navigable stream's or navigable lake's rate of flow or water level below its average seasonal levels [s.
+281.34(7m)(e) and (f)].

-- 85. Report annually on how certain fee revenues generated from concentrated animal feed operation wastewater permits were spent in the previous year [s.
-283.31(8)(c)]. - 86.
+- 94. Copies of initial biennial finance plan (to be submitted by October 1 of each even-numbered year), any amendment to that plan as a result of Governor's budget recommendations and a revised plan to reflect the enacted budget [s.
+281.59(3)(bm)]. - 95.
+Report annually on how certain fee revenues generated from concentrated animal feed operation wastewater permits were spent in the previous year [s.
+283.31(8)(c)]. - 96.
 Copy, by March 15 of each odd-numbered year, of comments the Secretary of DNR has received from members of the Snowmobile Recreational Council regarding proposed budgetary provisions affecting snowmobiles and snowmobiling [s.
 350.145(3)(d)].